 - Why should I register an account on CHOW/Chowhound?

-- What should I know before I post?
+- How do I know where to post?

-- How do I post a new topic to Chowhound?
+- How do I start a new discussion on Chowhound?

-- How do I reply to a post?
+- How do I reply to a discussion on Chowhound?

 - How do I add photos to my posts?